RunshiTang/Experiments-for-Tensor-Decomposition-with-Unaligned-Observations/README.md

 ### Simulation Study

-All the files are in the directory `simulaion/`
+*All the files are in the directory `simulation/`.

+*`generate5.R` is used to generate the data used for this simulation study.

+*`simulation/rkhs` includes the files used for the simulation study involving RKHS-TD and S-RKHS-TD in the paper.

+  +qqq

 ### Real Data Experiment